Skip to main content

 4. Write the ReactWebViewPackage

-As you do with Native Modules, also Native Components needs to implement the ReactPackage class.
+As you do with Native Modules, Native Components also need to implement the ReactPackage class.
 This is an object that you can use to register the component in the React Native runtime.

 This is the code for the ReactWebViewPackage: